-Employees who joined the Scheme before 1 April 2015 have membership in the final salary scheme.
-The employee's working hours are used in the calculation of benefits built up in the final salary scheme and member queries concerning working hours can be received many years after any change in working pattern took effect.
+A member who joined the Scheme before 1 April 2015 or who has underpin protection has membership in the final salary scheme.
+The member's working hours are used in the calculation of benefits built up in the final salary scheme.
+Member queries concerning working hours can be received many years after they change their worked hours.